AljoschaMeyer/hacky-art/README.md

 - starting the client
   - run `npm start`
   - enjoy the gallery of images
-  - click on `Publish` to write your own image to the scuttleverse (warning: there's no preview step)
+  - click on `Publish` to write your own image to the scuttleverse